chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Tests were changed to expect a trailing comma while implementation still outputs without it.", "PROJECT NOTE": "Implement trailing comma in PytestSkipToggler.toggleOnParam by generating marks=[pytest.mark.skip,] via PSI; do not modify TogglePytestSkipIntentionParametrizeTest.", "NEW INSTRUCTION": "WHEN Parametrize skip requires trailing comma THEN generate marks=[pytest.mark.skip,] in toggleOnParam"
 }

+[2025-12-23 10:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "env/setup",
+    "TOOL": "plugin.xml",
+    "ERROR": "Cannot resolve group 'RefactoringPopupGroup'",
+    "ROOT CAUSE": "An action was registered under a non-existent action group id in plugin.xml.", "PROJECT NOTE": "Use only known group ids; in this project 'RefactoringMenu' is valid, 'RefactoringPopupGroup' is not.", "NEW INSTRUCTION": "WHEN plugin.xml reports unresolved action group THEN remove or replace with valid 'RefactoringMenu' group id"
+}

+[2025-12-23 10:39] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Unknown action group 'RefactoringPopupGroup'",
+    "ROOT CAUSE": "plugin.xml was updated to add actions to a non-existent group id 'RefactoringPopupGroup'.", "PROJECT NOTE": "In this project, only RefactoringMenu is a valid built-in group; 'RefactoringPopupGroup' is not defined.
+Actions in Refactor This appear when added to RefactoringMenu.", "NEW INSTRUCTION": "WHEN adding add-to-group in plugin.xml THEN use valid group ids like RefactoringMenu only" }

+[2025-12-23 10:43] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "search_replace",
+    "ERROR": "Cannot resolve extension point 'com.intellij.intentionAction'",
+    "ROOT CAUSE": "IntentionsConfigurable.getDependencies uses a raw EP string not available in this SDK; use the SDK EP constant instead.", "PROJECT NOTE": "In IntentionsConfigurable.getDependencies, return listOf(com.intellij.codeInsight.intention.IntentionActionBean.EP_NAME) or remove the override if unneeded.", "NEW INSTRUCTION": "WHEN getDependencies uses raw 'com.intellij.intentionAction' EP string THEN return listOf(IntentionActionBean.EP_NAME)"
+}

+[2025-12-23 10:50] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Invalid MapDataContext import; class not found", "ROOT CAUSE": "The test helper imports com.intellij.testFramework.MapDataContext which doesn't exist in this SDK.", "PROJECT NOTE": "In tests, build AnActionEvent using com.intellij.openapi.actionSystem.impl.SimpleDataContext or DataManager.getDataContext(editor.component) instead of MapDataContext.", "NEW INSTRUCTION": "WHEN creating AnActionEvent in tests THEN use SimpleDataContext instead of MapDataContext" }

+[2025-12-23 10:53] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved import MapDataContext in test helper", "ROOT CAUSE": "The test helper uses MapDataContext from testFramework, which isn’t available in this SDK; SimpleDataContext should be used to build a DataContext.", "PROJECT NOTE": "For action tests, create AnActionEvent via SimpleDataContext (or TestActionEvent) with PROJECT, EDITOR, PSI_FILE, and VIRTUAL_FILE.", "NEW INSTRUCTION": "WHEN constructing DataContext for AnActionEvent in tests THEN use SimpleDataContext instead of MapDataContext"
+}

+[2025-12-23 10:54] - Updated by Junie - Error analysis
+{
+    "TYPE": "semantic error",
+    "TOOL": "create",
+    "ERROR": "Unresolved test framework classes in new test helper", "ROOT CAUSE": "The helper uses MapDataContext and event creation APIs not available in this SDK; use SimpleDataContext/TestActionEvent instead.", "PROJECT NOTE": "In action tests, prefer com.intellij.openapi.actionSystem.impl.SimpleDataContext and com.intellij.testFramework.TestActionEvent over MapDataContext; call action.update(event) before actionPerformed.", "NEW INSTRUCTION": "WHEN creating AnAction test event THEN use TestActionEvent with SimpleDataContext instead of MapDataContext"
+}